wp-plugins/ad-inserter/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Added support to display blocks on all, desktop or mobile devices
+* Added support for new widgets API - one widget for all code blocks with multiple instances
+* Fixed bug: Display block N days after post is published was not working properly
+* Fixed bug: Display block after paragraph in some cases was not working propery

 = 1.4.1 =
 * Fixed bug: Code blocks configured as widgets were not displayed properly on widgets admin page